HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 #### Other facts about alt text

 - The median length for both desktop and mobile alt text is 18 characters.
 With the average English word length being 4.7 characters, this means the median alt attribute value is 3-4 words long.
 Depending on the image, being terse can be beneficial.
 However it is hard to imagine 4 words being sufficient for an accurate description of an image with any complexity.
 - The longest alt text length found for desktop sites was 15357625 characters.
-That’s enough to fill 5 and a half "War and Peace" sized books (assuming war and peace has an average word length of 4.7 characters).
+That’s enough to fill 5 and a half "War and Peace" sized books (assuming "War and Peace" has an average word length of 4.7 characters).

 ### Video on the Web